pyotr777/dockerIaaSTools/README.md

 Remove user container.
 User's docker image is not removed, so when user logs in a new container will be created from user's docker image.

+## In-container commands

+### daemon

+Enabling “daemon” mode.
+This command is to be called inside a container to prevent it from stopping when there are no active SSH connections.

+### nodaemon

+Command is to be called inside a container to turn off “daemon” mode: to set the container to be stopped after all SSH sessions are closed.

+### stopnow

+Command is to be run inside a container to stop the container immediately.

 ## Files

 ### cleanuser.sh

-Removes user on the server and removes users's containers.
+Removes user on the server and removes user's containers.